Safety & Security

 Residence Safety Strategies

-• Lock it up—when you leave and when you are sleeping.
+• Lock it up.
 Each time you leave and when you are sleeping, lock your unit and room door, plus any accessible windows.

 • Stop before you prop.
 Never prop open a building door, even if you are stepping outside for just a moment.

-• Don’t walk away from your valuables.
-Theft happens.
-Don’t leave valuables, like your phone, laptop or wallet, unattended in a study room, lounge or classroom—or even your unlocked room.
-Plus, lock up your bike.
-The safest place to store your bike is in your room.
+• Theft happens.
+Don’t leave valuables, like your phone, laptop or wallet unattended in a study room, lounge or classroom—or even your unlocked room.
+Learn more about protecting your valuables.
+Have a bike?
+Follow these bicycle security tips.

 • Trust your instincts.
-If you feel like you’re in danger or if you witness suspicious activity, first call 911, then contact Campus Security (604 822 2222) and your residence front desk.
+If you feel like you or another resident is in danger, or if you witness suspicious activity, first call 911, then contact Campus Security (604 822 2222) and your residence Front Desk or the Overnight Mobile Team.

 On Campus After Dark